-At the beginning of each semester students have access through Populi to course information including syllabi with essay topics and book lists, study guides, instructor contact information, related materials, and helpful web links.
-A student may request a hard copy of course materials that will be sent by mail.
-Textbooks may be obtained through the Monastery Bookstore at bookstore.jordanville.org, by calling (315) 858-3817 during business hours, or by e-mail at firstname.lastname@example.org
+At the beginning of each semester, students have access through Populi to course information including syllabi with essay topics and book lists, study guides, instructor contact information, related materials, and helpful web links.
+Textbooks are sometimes provided in .pdf format or, if required to purchase, may obtained through the Monastery Bookstore at bookstore.jordanville.org, by calling (315) 858-3817 during business hours, or by e-mail at firstname.lastname@example.org.
+Sometimes other sources are indicated, if not available through the bookstore.

 Certificate students are expected to take their examinations during the final examination periods at the Seminary twice a year.
-Exams may be taken in person at the Seminary or online.
-Before admittance to exams students submit course papers to the course instructor.
-Ideally, a student will complete four courses in a semester, but students may sign up for a part-time load, but no less than one course per semester.
+Exams are administered online, but also may be taken in person at the Seminary.
+As a normal point of order, students should submit all written work to the course instructor before taking the exam.
 The application process is the same for certificate students as it is for full-time students, except that a student may apply at any time, and begin either in the fall or in the spring semester.
 Please note that C.T.S. applicants have a separate application form.

 The course is divided into the following semesters: